ManuelWendl/AlgScComp/README.md

 # AlgScComp - Algorithms of Scientific Computing

-This python package includes algorithms form the equally named module taught at TUM university in SS2023 by Prof. Dr. Michael Bader.
+This python package contains algorithms from the equally named module [IN2001] taught at Technical University Munich in the summer semester 2023 by Prof. Dr. Michael Bader.

 ## Structure
 The package ist structured in three main parts: